-BONNIE GRAY is author of Finding Spiritual Whitespace.
-An inspirational speaker and retreat leader, she has touched thousands of lives through storytelling, visual arts, nature, prayer and meditation.
-Bonnie’s writing is featured on Relevant Magazine, DaySpring (in)courage, and Christianity Today.
+An inspirational retreat speaker, Bonnie touches thousands of lives helping women through topics of soul care, stress recovery, and emotional healing through storytelling, visual arts, nature, prayer and meditation.
+Bonnie’s powerful writing is featured on Relevant Magazine, KLOVE, (in)courage, MOPS, and Christianity Today.
 She lives in California with her husband and their two sons.

 I’m a native Californian living in the heart of Silicon Valley, where I watch the sun rise and set in the eyes of my husband Eric and our two boys Josh and Caleb.